 Ending and Renewing

-Week to Week: The landlord or tenant may terminate the tenancy by a written notice given to the other at least 7 days before the termination date specified in the notice.
+Week-to-Week: The Landlord or Tenant may terminate the tenancy by a written notice given to the other at least 7 days before the termination date specified in the notice.

-Month to Month: The landlord or tenant may terminate the tenancy by a written notice given to the other at least 30 days before the periodic date specified within the notice.
+Month-to-Month: The Landlord or Tenant may terminate the tenancy by a written notice given to the other at least 30 days before the periodic date specified within the notice.

-Fixed Term Leases: Unless otherwise specified within the lease, the tenant vacates when the lease terminates.
+Fixed-Term Leases: Unless otherwise specified within the Lease, the Tenant vacates when the Lease terminates.

-Please Note: Before occupancy, a complete list of any existing damage to the property, and a cost estimate for the necessary repairs are required before the tenant moves into the premises.
+Please Note: Before occupancy, a complete list of any existing damage to the property and a cost estimate for the necessary repairs are required before the Tenant moves into the premises.

 Returned Payment Fee

 Returned payment fees may not exceed $50 and must be specified within the lease.
 Ky.
 Rev. Stat.
 Ann. § 514.040

-Late fees should remain reasonable and related to the landlord's actual expenses incurred.
+Late fees should remain reasonable and related to the Landlord's actual expenses incurred.

-Landlords may require tenants to obtain rental insurance, and could make the failure to do so a breach of the lease.|
+Landlords may require Tenants to obtain rental insurance and could make the failure to do so a breach of the Lease Agreement.

 Notice to Enter

-Landlords must give at least 2 days notice before entering the leased premises for non emergency reasons.|
+Landlords must give at least 2 days' notice before entering the Leased premises for non-emergency reasons.

 There are no stated regulations limiting the collection of non-refundable fees.